 To perform hypothesis testing, we first establish a null-hypothesis $H_0$ and an alternate hypothesis $H_1$ which is the logical negation of $H_0$.
 Statistical inference is then performed by computing the p-value which is the likelihood of observing a test dataset $\hat{S}\sim \mathcal{D}'^n$ with an average cost more \emph{extreme}\footnote{We will check both, left and right, tails of the distributions.} than the average cost on the observed test dataset $S'\sim\mathcal{D}'^n$ assuming that $H_0$ holds.
 If the p-value drops below a significance level $\alpha\in(0,1)$, which is chosen before looking at the data, we can conclude that under the null-hypothesis the observed test dataset $S'$ had a very small probability of being drawn; therefore, the null-hypothesis $H_0$ can be rejected.

-Our detector performs two hypothesis tests: (i) $H_0:$ WD and $H_1:$ OOD and (ii) $H_0:$ OOD and $H_1:$ WD.
-If the first test returns a p-value smaller than the significance level $\alpha_O$, then we declare that the distribution $\mathcal{D}'$ from which the test dataset $S'$ is drawn is OOD according to our task-driven notion \eqref{eq:task-driven OOD}; if the p-value of the second test is smaller than the significance level $\alpha_W$, then we declare that environments drawn from the distribution $\mathcal{D}'$ are WD according to our notion \eqref{eq:task-driven WD}.
-If both these tests are inconclusive, i.e., p-values for both are above the significance values, then we cannot declare either OOD or WD with confidence and therefore declare ``unknown".
+Our detector performs two hypothesis tests: (i) $H_0:\oodLeftSym$ and $H_1:\oodRightSym$ and (ii) $H_0:\oodRightSym$ and $H_1:\oodLeftSym$.
+If the first test returns a p-value smaller than the significance level $\alphaRight$, then we declare that the distribution $\mathcal{D}'$ from which the test dataset $S'$ is drawn is $\oodRightSym$ according to our task-driven notion \eqref{eq:task-driven OOD}; if the p-value of the second test is smaller than the significance level $\alphaLeft$, then we declare that environments drawn from the distribution $\mathcal{D}'$ are $\oodLeftSym$ according to our notion \eqref{eq:task-driven WD}.
+If both these tests are inconclusive, i.e., p-values for both are above the significance values, then we cannot declare either $\oodRightSym$ or $\oodLeftSym$ with confidence and therefore declare WD.
 A mathematically precise definition of the p-values for the two tests is given as follows. \begin{definition}[adapted from \cite{Hogg05}] Let $\D'$ be the test distribution and $S'\sim\D'^n$ be an observed dataset.
 Let $\pi$ be the robot's control policy.
-Then, the p-value for OOD detection is defined as:
+Then, the p-value for $\oodRightSym$ detection is defined as:

-and the p-value for WD detection is defined as:
+and the p-value for $\oodLeftSym$ detection is defined as:

 \end{definition}

 Since we lack an explicit form of the distributions $\mathcal{D}$ and $\mathcal{D}'$, direct computation of the p-values is not feasible.
 We alleviate this challenge by presenting upper bounds on the p-values by leveraging the PAC-Bayes generalization bounds (Theorem~\ref{thm:derand_pacbayes_specialized} and Corollary~\ref{cor:pac-bayes-lower-bound}).
 These upper bounds hold with probability $1-\delta$ (over the sampling of $S$ and $\pi$).